MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/admin/read-best-practices-analyzer-report.md

 ---
 title: "Read Best Practices Analyzer Report | MicrosoftDocs"
-description: "Understand the layout of the Best Practices Analyzer report for Unified Service Desk so you can analyze the results of the report." ms.date: 05/15/2018 ms.topic: article
+description: "Use this topic to understand the layout of the Best Practices Analyzer report and analyze the results of the report." ms.date: 05/15/2018 ms.topic: article
 author: mh-jaya